Tourists flee Rhodes wildfires in Greece’s largest-ever evacuation - KESQ

 In Athens, visiting hours for the Acropolis and other archaeological sites have been revised due to soaring temperatures.
 Staff at some sites are on strike to protest working conditions.

-“We will probably go through 15 to 16 days of a heat wave, which has never happened before in our country,” the Director of Research at the National Observatory of Athens Kostas Lagouvardos told CNN.
+“We will probably go through 15 to 16 days of a heat wave, which has never happened before in our country,” Kostas Lagouvardos, director of research at the National Observatory of Athens, told CNN.

 He told CNN that the streak could go beyond those days, but at the moment “it’s hard to predict.”